-It was early in Thanksgiving week and my sister came one day to my door.
+Thanksgiving was just ahead and my sister came one day to my door.
 She had joined some kind of prayer group, and when she told me some of the people prayed “in tongues,” I pretty much tuned her out.
 But she had something to tell me.
-She said that there was a man in my town who was counseling people like me, and asked if I would be willing to see him.
+She said that there was a man in my town who was counseling hurting people, and would I be willing to see him.
 She wouldn’t tell me anything about him, and I really didn’t much care.
 So.
-He’s counselling “people like me,” huh?
-Counseling for alcoholics, probably.
+He’s counseling “people like me,” huh?
 Well, I sure couldn’t deny that I needed help.
 What have I got to lose?
 “Sure, set it up,” I said.

 “Where’s your phone book?” she asked.
 And she proceeded right there on the spot to call him.
 She explained to him briefly how “down” I was, and how hopeless, and how I was going to my death from alcoholism.
 Would he see me?
 Well, he told her, right now he was pretty over-extended with a full load of hurting people.
 But he told her he couldn’t just say no. He said, “give me a few days to discuss it with my wife and call me back.”

-“Ok,” I said, “call him back in a few days.
+“Ok,” I said to my sister, “call him back in a few days.
 Whatever.”

 Thanksgiving came and we all went to my parents’ house for Thanksgiving dinner.
 At this point, I wonder what it must have been like in heaven as they observed from there the story that was about to unfold on earth.